dbrody/git-custom-credentials-buildpack/README.md

 # git-custom-credentials-buildpack

-This is to use git credentials in buildpacks to load private repositories.
+This allows adding git credentials in buildpacks to load private repositories.

-This repo is bash scripts so there are no dependencies such as ruby.
+## Installation

+Add buildpack at the beginning so it runs before your app is build:

+`heroku buildpacks:add -i 1 https://github.com/dbrody/git-custom-credentials-buildpack`

+Set your credentials:

+`heroku config:set GIT_ACCESS_CREDENTIALS=https://x-oauth-basic:<GITHUB_ACCESS_TOKEN>@github.com/`

+Replace `<GITHUB_ACCESS_TOKEN>` with your actual token.

 ## Usage